The Power of Mixed Age Play

 It is understandable that encouraging older kids to engage in play with toddlers may not immediately appeal to parents of the older children.
 After all, it would seem that such play may not be as stimulating as play with same age peers.
 Additionally, we all live in a culture where we've been convinced that stretching our kids to achieve as much as they can, as early as they can, will net better results.
 But it's critical to give our children this chance to work in mixed aged groups.
 Kids learn to be leaders when they get the chance to be the most competent in the group, because they get the chance to confidently share, and teach, and empathize with the younger ones.

-My earlier years of work in formalized school settings trained me to optimize for same age learning, something that certainly helps when your charge is teaching things like long division.
+My earlier years of work in formalized school settings trained me to optimize for same age learning, something that certainly helps when your charge is teaching things like long division or when you are organizing young children for whole day care—those are learning challenges that demand smaller age ranges.
 My work in less formal, play-based, mixed age settings has helped me to unlearn this focus, though.
 I have seen real transformations too many times to count, both in younger children who rose to meet their elders and in leaders born of the older kids in a group.
 Kids rarely get those chances when tracked into a same age world.
 Giving our children opportunities to experience rich, mixed aged play is powerful, even essential for them in their early years, and may be one of the most valuable gifts we can give them for their years to come.